quoc-khanh/best-combination/README.md

 # best-combination
 I, personally, did several tests.
-Using serval credit scoring datasets, balancing techniques, classifying models, this github is intented to find the best combination of balancing technique and model.
+Using several credit scoring datasets, balancing techniques, classifying models, this github is intented to find the best combination of balancing technique and model.

 I used the model cWGAN to represent Neural Network-based technique.
 I am very appreciate the work and gave credit for the author in S0957417421000233.txt